-In their attempts to reduce fan noise, it is common for companies to waste large amounts of money by choosing ineffective solutions or by treating the wrong fan, blower or equipment.
+When deciding how to reduce fan noise, it is common for companies to waste large amounts of money by choosing ineffective solutions or by treating the wrong fan, blower or equipment.
 Sometimes companies apply noise reduction measures to all the equipment when it is only necessary to treat one item (at much lower cost).
-Often companies guess which item(s) are causing noise nuisance and because guesses are usually wrong, they spend substantial time and money on measures that provide little or no noise reduction.
+Often companies guess which item(s) are causing noise nuisance and because guesses are usually wrong, they spend substantial time and money on noise mitigation measures that provide little or no sound reduction.

 Such wasted spending can be avoided by carrying out a diagnostic noise survey first, to establish beyond doubt which fan, blower, machine or equipment is the main noise source.
 In our surveys, we use very sophisticated noise measurement and analysis equipment coupled with considerable experience and expertise to identify precisely which fan or fans are causing the noise nuisance and how much sound reduction is needed for each.
 This enables the noise suppressing treatment to be tailored precisely, which can provide considerable cost savings.

-After identifying which fans / blowers need treatment and how much sound reduction is necessary, we then carry out an assessment to determine the optimum solution in terms of noise reduction, cost, fan performance and access for maintenance.
+After identifying which fans / blowers need treatment and how much sound reduction is necessary, we then carry out an assessment to determine the optimum solution in terms of noise reduction, cost and fan performance.

-Below are some examples showing how we can reduce fan noise in a variety of industrial applications.
+Below are some more examples showing how to reduce fan noise and blower sound in a variety of industrial applications.
 Some are case studies where fans were causing noise nuisance to nearby residents (in some, noise abatement notices had been issued).
 Some are case studies of controlling fan noise for workers to comply with the Control of Noise at Work regulations.
 Many of the examples illustrate the major benefits that can result from using our engineering or advanced solutions to reduce fan noise, namely large cost savings and higher noise reductions than other sound attenuating methods.

 Reducing Transport Fan Noise in a Food Factory

-A company wanted to reduce workplace noise from an "airveyor" system used to convey plastic bottles around a factory that manufactures product for the food industry.
+A company wanted to reduce workplace noise from an 'airveyor' system used to convey plastic bottles around a factory that manufactures product for the food industry.
 The conveying system uses a series of fans to transport the bottles.
 The company received a quote for £130,000 for acoustic enclosures to encase the conveying system.
-They then discovered our company and asked us to help.
-Our small sound reduction measures were applied to the fans, reducing the noise by 6 dBA such that noise levels fell below the 85 dBA target.
+They then asked for our advice.
+We found the transport fans were the main noise source.
+Our small noise mitigation measures were applied to the fans, reducing the air conveyor noise by 6 dBA such that sound levels fell below the 85 dBA target.
 The total cost was about £2500, so our fan noise suppression solution achieved the desired noise reduction while saving the company about £127,000.

 Paper Waste Extractor Fan Noise Abatement

 A printing company wanted to reduce the noise from a paper waste extraction blower.
 The blower was annoying local residents who asked that a sound-proofing method be applied.
 The company installed an expensive acoustic enclosure around the blower, but noise nuisance complaints continued.
-They then discovered us and asked for our help.
-We found that the problem was caused by a very loud and annoying low frequency tone ("hum") that emanated from the blower.
-We designed an engineering noise cancellation modification targeted specifically at suppressing the noise tone ("hum").
+They then asked us how to reduce the blower noise.
+We found that the problem was caused by a very loud and annoying low frequency tone ('hum') that emanated from the blower.
+We designed an engineering noise cancellation modification targeted specifically at suppressing the noise tone ('hum').
 This was highly successful, achieving a 19 dB reduction in the noise tone such that it was no longer audible.
 Complaints stopped immediately.
 Had our solution been fitted first, it would have saved the company money because an acoustic enclosure would not have been needed.